sganapavarapu1/k8s-training-jan2019/modules/ingress.md

 ## Ingress

 An API object that manages external access to the services in a cluster, typically HTTP.

 Ingress can provide load balancing, SSL termination and name-based virtual hosting.

 ### Exercise 1: Deploy sample app using ingress

 1. Deploy nginx ingress controller
     ```
     kubectl create -f https://raw.githubusercontent.com/kubernetes/kops/master/addons/ingress-nginx/v1.6.0-gce.yaml
     ```
     This command deploys the controller in a separate namespace.
 The controller is just a set of different kubernetes objects: pods, services, etc. The controller is responsible for hosting nginx inside a pod and reconfiguring it whenever new ingress is deployed.
-Don't forget to open controller definition and see what is inside.

 1. Use the following commands to ensure that the controller is deployed corectly
     ```